-The main reason to use Roller Compaction is to improve the flowability of processed materials, especially for the materials that cannot undergo the wet granulation processes.
-In addition, it can reduce the dusts for a safety concerns, overcome the segregation of components, and increase the bulk density and particle size to produce uniform blends with improved flow properties.
 Roller compaction is a simple process compared to wet granulation because of eliminating the wetting and drying steps.
-It is particularly suitable to heat and moisture sensitive products, and has the potential capability for continuous process.
-However, it is known that roller compaction will bring some advantages to the processed products.
-Due to the densification, dissolution can be adversely affected, produced granulation may lost the compressibility if no external compressible excipients added to the final blend for tablet compression.
+It is particularly suitable to heat and moisture sensitive products, which has the potential capability for continuous process.
+However, Due to the densification, dissolution can be adversely affected, produced granulation may lost the compressibility if no external compressible excipients added to the final blend for tablet compression.

-Direct compression is not only one of the most commonly used methods to produce oral solid dosage forms, but also one of the simplest processes with its low cost and high throughput (see figure below).
+As aforementioned, direct compression is one of the most commonly used methods to produce oral solid dosage forms.
+Meanwhile, it is one of the simplest processes with its low cost and high throughput (see figure below).
 However, it has strict requirements for the physical properties of the ingredients and raw materials.
 For poorly compactible drugs, it will be difficult to directly compress the blend into a tablet.
 Therefore, some excipients that are particularly used in direct compression have been developed to satisfy the marketing needs.